Q&A: Answers to Your Most Pressing Commerce Media Questions

 Commerce media incorporates elements from brand and performance marketing to meet full-funnel objectives.
 While major players like Amazon and Walmart dominate the retail media space, commerce media has helped even the playing field, giving non-retail businesses new opportunities to engage and monetize their audiences across the open web.

 Commerce media is being dubbed the Third Wave of Digital Advertising.
-That puts it on par with search and social.
+This puts it on par with search and social media.
 Do you agree?

 There is a lot to unpack there.
 Let’s start with first-party data.
-What are some examples of how advertisers are using this kind of data in ways they haven’t been able to before?
+How are advertisers using this kind of data in ways they haven’t been able to before?

 You mentioned accountability.
 How is commerce media more accountable than other media?

-With commerce media, retail and non-retail advertisers access actionable commerce data and premium audiences.
-Advertisers can capitalize on the trust and loyalty retailers or publishers have built with their audiences to foster positive associations with their own brands.
-And because consumers are already in the buying mindset, they are often receptive to relevant offers served in the right context.
+With commerce media, retail and non-retail advertisers can access actionable commerce data and premium audiences.
+Advertisers can capitalize on the trust and loyalty retailers or media companies have built with their audiences to foster positive associations with their own brands.
+Because consumers are already in the buying mindset, they are often receptive to relevant offers served in the right context

-We’ve covered the benefits for advertisers, now, let’s shift to the advantages publishers and retailers can expect to gain from launching a commerce media strategy/offering.
+We’ve covered the benefits for advertisers.
+Now, let’s shift to the advantages retailers and media companies can expect to gain from launching a commerce media strategy.

-Commerce media enables retailers and publishers to transform underutilized site “real estate” into new revenue streams.
-This means creating ad experiences that feel native to your website and serve to enhance the customer journey.
-For publishers that don’t have the time or resources to devote to a full-fledged commerce media strategy, we recommend turnkey activations from tech partners in this space, such as post-transaction advertising, to drive immediate returns with low investment and effort.
+For media companies that don’t have the time or resources to devote to a full-fledged commerce media strategy, we recommend turnkey activations such as post-transaction advertising, to drive immediate returns with low investment and effort.
 With the right media partner in place, ongoing testing and optimization will ensure you’re consistently improving campaign performance.

-What are the first steps publishers and retailers should take when launching a commerce media strategy/offering?
+What are the first steps retailers and media companies should take when launching a commerce media strategy or offering?

-Making the leap from retailer to media partner can seem daunting, but there are a few easy steps publishers can take to ensure a seamless transition.
+Making the leap from retailer to media partner can seem daunting, but there are a few steps companies can take to ensure a seamless transition.

 • Establish clear goals.
 Are you looking to improve customer engagement?
-Increase average revenue per customer?
-Having a clear objective in mind will help to inform the strategy needed to achieve it.
+Or increase average revenue per customer?
+Having a clear objective will help inform the strategy needed to achieve it.

-• Your website is likely full of untapped monetization opportunities.
-Identify placements on your site that are ripe for engagement and easy to test (the post-transaction experience is a great place to start).
+• Your website likely offers many untapped monetization opportunities.
+Identify placements on your site that are ripe for engagement and easy to test.
+The post-transaction experience is a great place to start.

 • Find a partner who will customize and test with you to ensure your integration is set up for success.
 Turnkey solutions that open new revenue streams without extensive in-house capabilities can help to expedite the process.

-Outside of its implications for advertisers and retailers/publishers, how does commerce media affect the consumer experience?
+Outside of its implications for advertisers and retailers, how does commerce media affect the consumer experience?

 As commerce media continues to evolve, how do you anticipate it will impact the rest of the digital advertising landscape?

 Offering access to rich consumer insights and closed-loop attribution, commerce media will raise measurement standards across the entire advertising industry.
-At a time when the pressure to prove a positive return on ad spend continues to rise, advertisers are likely to shift budgets to channels – like commerce media – that can deliver quality results and provide robust measurement capabilities.
+As the pressure to prove a positive return on ad spend continues to rise, advertisers are likely to shift budgets to channels—like commerce media—that can deliver quality results and provide robust measurement capabilities.

 What are your predictions for future trends and developments in commerce media?